 4. The Client will inform Charlie works in a timely manner and in any event immediately after becoming aware of any changes to the Hirer's Remuneration and any established initial wage increases.
 This paragraph does not apply if and as long as the Temporary Employee is rewarded in accordance with the Collective Labour Agreement remuneration for the allocation group.

 5. If and insofar as the Temporary Employee is rewarded in accordance with the ABU remuneration due to non-categorisation, the Client will inform Charlie works in a timely manner and in any case immediately upon becoming aware of a change in the client's job structure that results in the job performed by the Temporary Employee can or should have been classified in the job structure of the client.
 In that case, the remuneration and the Client Rate are adjusted in accordance with paragraph 3 of this article.

-6. Compensation and allowances such as those for overtime, shift work or irregularity, on special times or days (including public holidays), unsociable hours and/or on-call or availability services are rewarded in accordance with the ABU-CLA and/or other applicable employment conditions schemes and are charged to the client.
+6. Payments and bonuses such as those for overtime, hours travelled/travel time, physically demanding conditions, work in shifts or irregular work, at special times or on special days (including holidays), shifted hours and/or on-call or standby shifts, are remunerated in accordance with the CAO and/or other applicable employment conditions regulations, and at least in accordance with the Recipient's Remuneration, and are charged to the Client.

 Article 11 - Proper Management and Supervision